Coriander Corner logo

 Cheeses

-• Cheddar: Sharp cheddar cheese, julienned, shredded or cubed, adds a bold, tangy flavor that pairs well with both the vegetables and meats.
+• Cheddar: Sharp cheddar cheese, julienned, shredded, or cubed, adds a bold, tangy flavor that pairs well with both vegetables and meats.

 • Swiss Cheese: Known for its mild, nutty flavor, Swiss cheese is a common addition that complements the other ingredients without dominating the taste.

-• Mozzarella: For a lighter, more delicate cheese flavor, mozzarella can be a great choice., and it’s particularly good in summer salads.
+• Mozzarella: For a lighter, more delicate cheese flavor, mozzarella can be a great choice, and it’s perfect in summer salads.

-• Parmesan: Shavings or finely grated Parmesan can be sprinkled over the salad for a burst of salty, nutty flavor.
+• Parmesan: Shavings or finely grated Parmesan can be sprinkled over the salad for a salty, nutty flavor.

 Beautifully served julienne salad with julienne vegetables and cubed chicken and sliced bacon.